Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 What time do you serve breakfast, lunch and dinner?

-What time are you serving his 3 snacks for the day?
+What time are you serving their 3 snacks for the day?

 Pick out a regular place they can eat their meals and snacks and be consistent.
 Have your child sit in the same place and in the same chair with no distractions.

-Distractions like watching TV, playing with toys or eating at a cluttered table disturb appetite cues.
-Your child won’t be able to experience the taste and texture of food when he’s distracted.
+Distractions like watching TV, playing with toys or eating at a cluttered table may disturb recognition of appetite cues.
+Your child may not be able to experience the taste and texture of food when he’s distracted.

-Paying attention during meals and snacks will help build a connection between food and how food feels in his belly.
-He’ll learn what it feels to be satisfied and be aware of the desire to stop eating.
+Paying attention during meals and snacks will help build a connection between food and how food feels in the belly.
+Your toddler will learn what it feels to be satisfied and be aware of the desire to stop eating.

 So turn off the television and put the toys away while your toddler eats.